NEET Exam > NEET Notes > Biology Class 11 > NEET Previous Year Questions (2016-2025): Respiration in Plants

 Electron Transport System (C) occurs at the inner mitochondrial membrane.
 This is where the electron transport chains are located and where ATP is produced by oxidative phosphorylation.

-Proton Gradient (D) is involved in the creation of ATP and is formed across the intermembrane space of the mitochondria.
+Proton gradient (D) is formed across the inner mitochondrial membrane, with protons accumulating in the intermembrane space.
 Protons (H+ ions) are pumped from the mitochondrial matrix to the intermembrane space, creating a gradient that drives ATP synthesis.

 Now using the above information, let's match these with the correct options: